WHAT CAUSES STROKES?

 While there are some factors you can’t control, managing the ones you can goes a long way.

-This year alone, more than 100,000 U.S. women under 65 will suffer some kind of stroke.
+This year alone, 1 in 5 women between the ages of 55 and 75 will suffer some kind of stroke.
 Most women don’t realize that the medical regimen they receive for other conditions can heighten the risk of stroke.
 Many of those strokes can be avoided simply by being aware of the risks and talking with your doctor to make appropriate changes.

 Know Your Risk Factors